weaviate/weaviate/docs/en/use/authentication.md

 It is up to the [Authorization module](./authorization.md) to decide which permissions anonymous users have.
-By disabling anonymous access alltogether, any request without an allowed authentication scheme, will return 401.
+By disabling anonymous access alltogether, any request without an allowed authentication scheme, will return `401 Unauthorized`.

 #### Configuration
 Anonymous Access can be configured like so in the respective environment in the `configuration.yaml`:

-*Note that this example uses yaml, however configuration can also be written as json*
+*Note that this example uses yaml, however configuration can also be written as json.*

 ```yaml
   authentication: